MSREnable/SightSign/README.md

 Most Windows 10 should work, so long as they meet the requirements for the eye tracker you choose.
 We have tested on Surface Pro 3 and Surface Pro 4.

 There are many robotic arms available on the market.
-The uArm is readily available, inexpensive, open source, and based on maker friendly hardware.
+We used the uArm because it is readily available, inexpensive, open source, and based on maker friendly hardware.

 # Installation

 To replicate our experiment
-1)	Download application
+1. Download application
-2)	Upload firmware to uArm
+2. Upload firmware to uArm
-3)	3D print
+3. 3D print
-4)	Mount 3D printed scara style
+4. Mount 3D printed scara style
-5)	…?
+5. …?

 # App usage
 The app has 3 main modes